arunkandregula/RestaurantReviews2/README.md

 Now in this step, we learned some basic navigation.

+10. Customize stack navigator header with default

 # Current Step:

-10. Customize stack navigator header with default
+11. Lets see how to pass data between screens when navigating using StackNavigator.